JuliaEarth/GeoStatsImages.jl/README.md

 The standard format is a geotable as discussed in the book [*Geospatial Data Science with Julia*](https://juliaearth.github.io/geospatial-data-science-with-julia).
-Continuous variables as stored as `"value"` whereas categorical variables are stored `"code"`.
+Continuous variables as stored as `"value"` and categorical variables are stored `"code"`.

 **The contributors of this package do not hold any copyright on the